mckennahogan/project-1/docs/Project_Outline.md

 For each bootstrap method, we will look at bootstrapping with $m=[5,10,15,30,50]$ samples and $n=[10,25,75,125,250]$.
 Each analysis will explore a specific set of $m$ and $n$ values.

-1. Percentile Bootstrap -> Mckenna
+1. Percentile Bootstrap -> McKenna
-2. Basic Bootstrap -> Mckenna
+2. Basic Bootstrap -> McKenna
 3. Standard Normal Bootstrap -> Jorie
 4. Student t Bootsrap -> Jorie
 5. Acclerated Bias-correction Bootstrap (BCa) -> Caedon